neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 #### Vanilla JS App Simulation

-- Proceed to the simulated Vanilla JS environment in the `index.js` file and show the **query selector** for the Vanilla JS root element.
+- Proceed to the simulated Vanilla JS environment in the `index.jsx` file and show the **query selector** for the Vanilla JS root element.
 - Explain that for the purpose of comparing Vanilla JS with React, we created a `VanillaApp.js`.
 - To render the `VanillaApp` component we need to first import it: